 Flow of Message Publication

-Notifications publishes messages when event rules are triggered, alarms are breached, or someone directly publishes a message.
+Notifications publishes messages when event rules are triggered, alarms are breached, service connectors run, or someone directly publishes a message.

-Event rules: Notifications sends messages when rules are triggered.
-The message is sent to the topic specified in the rule.
+Notifications sends event messages when rules are triggered.
+The event message is sent to the topic specified in the rule.
 For example, a message might be configured for new databases.
 See Managing Rules for Events.

 Service Comparison for Sending Email Messages

 Consider the following service features when deciding whether to use the Notifications service or the Email Delivery service to send your email messages.
 For more information about Email Delivery, see Overview of the Email Delivery Service.